jazzband/pip-tools/README.md

 And it will produce your `requirements.txt`, with all the Flask dependencies (and all underlying dependencies) pinned.
-Put this file under version control as well and periodically re-run `pip-compile` to update the packages.
+Put this file under version control as well and periodically re-run `pip-compile --upgrade` to update the packages.

 Example usage for `pip-sync`